taosdata/TDengine/docs/en/14-reference/03-taos-sql/05-insert.md

 ## Automatically Create Tables When Inserting Records

 If the user is unsure whether a certain table exists while writing data, they can use the auto-create table syntax to create non-existent tables; if the table already exists, a new table will not be created.
-When auto-creating a table, it is required to use a supertable as a template and specify the TAGS values for the data table.
+When auto-creating a table, it is required to use a supertable as a template and specify the tag values for the data table.
 For example:

 ```sql
 INSERT INTO d21001 USING meters TAGS ('California.SanFrancisco', 2) VALUES ('2021-07-13 14:06:32.272', 10.2, 219, 0.32);
 ```

-You can also specify only some TAGS column values during auto-creation, and unspecified TAGS columns will be set to NULL.
+You can also specify only some tag column values during auto-creation, and unspecified tag columns will be set to NULL.
 For example:

 ```sql
 INSERT INTO d21001 USING meters (groupId) TAGS (2) VALUES ('2021-07-13 14:06:33.196', 10.15, 217, 0.33);